10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 This photograph (P.1.P.1.Pupunat Franç.001), 20.5 x 15 cm, is cataloged as «Portrait of the luthier François Marie Pupunat placing his hand on a violin table» and is a photographic positive printed on albuminated paper glued onto cardboard, which does not it has inscriptions or particular signs neither on the obverse nor on the reverse,[12] and has no negative.

-It differs from the photo of the Teruggi heirs due to the shadow in the background, which is curved, and the almost complete view of the table/desk next to it, of which all four legs can be seen.
+It differs from photos 1 and 2 of the Teruggi heirs for the shadow in the background, which is arched, and for the almost complete view of the table/desk next to it, of which all four legs can be seen as in number 2.

 André Schmid, Portrait du luthier François-Marie Pupunat, photographie, vers 1864, coll.
 Musée Historique Lausanne